DipityBV/frontender.docs/documentation/introduction.md

 #### Name
 The name attribute is only exposed to Frontender.
 It can consist of values for each of one supported locale in Frontender.

-Name is a required attribute, the user will be prompted to enter a name value on save if the value is empty.
+Name is a required attribute, the user will be prompted to enter a name value if the value is empty upon save.

 ```JSON
 {